NuGet/docs.microsoft.com-nuget/docs/Release-Notes/Known-Issues.md

 When viewing the logs, you might see a mention of a `SignatureMismatchException`.

 To prevent this from occurring, there is a [Visual Studio 2010 SP1 hotfix](http://bit.ly/vsixcertfix) you can install.
 Alternatively, the workaround is to simply uninstall NuGet (while running Visual Studio as Administrator) and then install it from the VS Extension Gallery.
-See
-<a href="http://support.microsoft.com/kb/2581019">http://support.microsoft.com/kb/2581019</a> for more information.
+See [http://support.microsoft.com/kb/2581019](http://support.microsoft.com/kb/2581019) for more information.

 ## Package Manager Console throws an exception when the Reflector Visual Studio Add-In is also installed.